JuLieAlgebra/astronomy_data_analysis/README.md

 # astronomy-data-analysis
-A small personal library to work with astronomy catalogs and prepare fits image files for analysis.
+A small personal library to work with astronomy catalogs and prepare fits image files for analysis.\

 Sample fits files for image_stacking.py and smaller verions of both star catalogs for cross-matching can be found in the sample_data folder!
+Test.py will default to using the sample files.\
+\
+Open test.py to see examples of usage - no configuration required to run test on Linux or Windows.\
+\
+## Libraries Used:
+*	astropy
+*	numpy
+*	scipy
+*	matplotlib
+*	os
+*	time

+For easy install of all necessary libraries: \
+`pip install astropy numpy scipy matplotlib`
+\
-Full superCOSMOS catalog data can be found in SCOS_XSC_mCl1_B21.5_R20_noStepWedges.csv.gz at in http://ssa.roe.ac.uk/allSky.
+Full superCOSMOS catalog data can be found [here](http://ssa.roe.ac.uk/allSky) under the Downloads heading in the first .gz file.
-Full BSS catalog data can be found in table2.dat at http://cdsarc.u-strasbg.fr/viz-bin/Cat?J/MNRAS/384/775.
+Full BSS catalog data can be found [here](http://cdsarc.u-strasbg.fr/viz-bin/Cat?J/MNRAS/384/775) under the FTP heading in table2.dat.